 The OEO/AA is a neutral, impartial and independent fact-finding office that internally investigates discrimination and retaliation complaints filed against University-affiliated individuals including students, staff, faculty, and vendors.
 Our office is responsible for the University’s nondiscrimination policies and is the department charged with the responsibility of investigating and responding to complaints of discrimination including sexual misconduct.
 Although we conduct investigations, our office does not impose sanctions for violations of the University’s nondiscrimination policies.
-Findings of discrimination, harassment, and sexual misconduct are referred to the appropriate sanctioning office such as human resources/department, Office of the Dean of Students, or to the Vice President of Faculty Affairs.
+Findings of discrimination, harassment, and sexual misconduct are referred to the appropriate University administrator which may include the supervisor, Chair, Dean and/or cognizant Vice President with responsibility over the Respondent.
+If the Respondent is a student, the Vice President for Student Affairs and the Office of the Dean of Students will also be notified.

 The University is committed to providing and fostering an environment that is safe and free from discrimination and harassment.
 University policy prohibits discrimination based upon race, color, sex, national origin, ethnicity, age, disability, religion, sexual orientation, gender identity, gender expression, genetic information, and protected veteran’s status.